 High School Jazz Festival

-The Festival, now in its 24th year, takes place in the Spring semester, coordinated by Jeffrey W. Holmes.
+The Festival takes place in the Spring semester, coordinated by Jeffrey W. Holmes.
 Jazz ensembles from around New England participate in non-competitive performances; clinics and masterclasses with UMass faculty, outside music educators and a guest artist (courtesy of the Fine Arts Center).
 One high school ensemble is chosen to open for the evening performance by the guest artist, whose concert is part of the Fine Arts Center's jazz series.
 Outstanding performance citations and scholarships for the UMass Jazz In July Summer Workshops are awarded to individual students.
-This year: April 9, 2022; email Jeffrey W. Holmes for more info.
+This year: April 1, 2023; email Jeffrey W. Holmes for more info.

 Honor Band Festival

 High School Honor Band, presented annually for 32 years on a Saturday in February, is directed by Prof. Matthew Westgate.
 It provides hundreds of New England's finest wind and percussion students the opportunity to perform wind band literature of the highest caliber, making music and learning with Professors Westgate, Timothy T. Anderson, other Department faculty, and a special guest conductor or composer of national renown.
 Students are divided into two or three concert bands; they rehearse the repertoire all day and perform a concert of that music at 7pm in the Fine Arts Center Concert Hall.
-Postponed to 2023 due to pandemic challenges; see the UMass Wind Studies website.
+See the UMass Wind Studies website.

 New England Saxophone Festival & Competition

 This gathering of saxophonists at UMass Amherst has taken place in March/April for the past 35 years.
-Coordinated in past years by Lynn Klock, and currently by Profs.
+Founded and coordinated in past years by Lynn Klock, and currently by Profs.
 Jonathan Hulting-Cohen and Felipe Salles, its goal is to expose saxophonists and enthusiasts of all ages and levels of proficiency - elementary school through graduate school and beyond, as well as active professionals - to internationally renowned classical and jazz saxophonists.
 Attendees from the Pioneer Valley, New York, New Jersey and all six New England states play in a community ensemble, ask the experts questions at an open forum and attend recitals by guest artists, faculty, and saxophone quartets.
-This year: Saturday, April 23, 2022.
+This year: Saturday, April 15, 2023.

 Conceived by the String Faculty in 2005, String Day has become an joyous annual event involving faculty, students, players of all ages, parents and teachers.
 Under the direction of string faculty Elizabeth Chang (violin) and Edward Arron (cello), it enables pre-college string students to experience music at the college level, and for college students to teach younger players.
 Activities may include a faculty concert, masterclass, mini-lecture, sight reading, an informal orchestra rehearsal and a mini-concert.